UW-GDA/Redlining_Temp/README.md

   * No precipitation in the past 24-hour
   * Data will be captured from June to August
 * Geospatial Analysis
-**
+  * Zonal Statistics
 * Statistical Analysis
-**
+  * Path Analysis (Mediation Effect Analysis)

+## Tool/packages I will use
+* Zonal stat: rasterstats
+*
+*

 ## Expected Outcomes
 * Neighborhoods with higher HOLC grades tend to have a more significant proportion of urban forests (or tree canopies) and a smaller proportion of impervious surfaces in each city, and this pattern has remained consistent over time.
 * Neighborhoods with higher HOLC grades are less vulnerable to heat exposure, whereas those with lower grades are more susceptible.
 Additionally, neighborhoods with more urban forests and fewer impervious surfaces tend to have lower land surface temperatures.
-* The mediating effect of urban forests on land surface temperatures is stronger in cities with lower population density, whereas the mediating effect of impervious surfaces on land surface temperatures is weaker in cities with higher population density.
+* The mediating effect of urban forests on land surface temperatures is more substantial in cities with lower population density.
+In contrast, the mediating effect of impervious surfaces on land surface temperatures is weaker in cities with higher population density.

 ## References
 * Aaronson, D., Hartley, D., & Mazumder, B. (2021).
 The Effects of the 1930s HOLC "Redlining" Maps. *American Economic Journal: Economic Policy*, 13(4), 355-392.